Women's Champions League round 2 ties: Man United-Paris Saint-Germain, Frankfurt-Sparta, Paris FC-Wolfsburg | UEFA Women's Champions League

 Article body

-Debutants Manchester United will host two-time UEFA Women's Champions League finalists Paris Saint-Germain when round 2 begins on Tuesday.
+Alex Popp scored twice as Wolfsburg held Paris FC and Laura Freigang's hat-trick helped Eintracht Frankfurt to a big win against Sparta Praha in the opening UEFA Women's Champions League round 2 first legs on Tuesday.

-That is one of four matches on that night, alongside four-time champions Eintracht Frankfurt playing Sparta Praha and Paris FC, fresh from knocking out Arsenal in round 1, hosting 2022/23 runners-up and twice winners Wolfsburg.
+Debutants Manchester United will host two-time UEFA Women's Champions League finalists Paris Saint-Germain among the later games tonight.

-The remaining eight opening legs are the following day, with last season's quarter-finalists Roma beginning their bid to return to the group stage against Ukraine's Vorskla.
+The remaining eight opening legs are on Wednesday, with last season's quarter-finalists Roma beginning their bid to return to the group stage against Ukraine's Vorskla.
 Other teams from last season's group stage in action will be Benfica, Real Madrid, Rosengård, Slavia Praha, St. Pölten and Zürich.

 All the second legs are on Wednesday 18 October, including Paris Saint-Germain welcoming Manchester United to Parc des Princes.
 The 12 round 2 winners join holders Barcelona, Bayern München, Chelsea and record eight-time champions Lyon in the group stage draw on Friday 20 October, with the first matches on 14 and 15 November.